NorthStarUAS/props-legacy/README.md

-# aura-props
+# rc-props

-Aura-props is a pure python "property tree" system for convenient organization and sharing of data between code modules.
+rc-props is a pure python "property tree" system for convenient organization and sharing of data between code modules.

-Aura-core (available separately) includes a C++ interface so that the property tree can also serve as a simple mechanism for sharing data between mixed python/C++ modules (without needing to run the gauntlet of the very tricky python API.)
+This package includes a C++ interface so that the property tree can also serve as a simple mechanism for sharing data between mixed Python and C++ modules (without needing to run the gauntlet of the very tricky python API.)

 Traditionally code modules pass data through a rigid (and often brittle or clunky) API defined by each module.
 The property tree